ufobat/p5-AnyEvent-HTTPD-Router/README.md

 This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.

+# CONTRIBUTORS

+- Paul Koschinski

 # AUTHOR

-- Martin Barth (ufobat)
+Martin Barth (ufobat)
-- Paul Koschinski